piciji/denise/readme.md

     * hint: some autofire compatible joysticks do this
 * added option to prioritise Controlport over keyboard and vice versa
     * double assignments are temporarily inactivated
-    * e.g. using cursor keys as joystick replacement and vice versa
+    * e.g. using cursor keys as joystick replacement

 ## 1.1.3
 * added newtronics drive sound profile [thanks to enigma]